cerebis/shap/README.txt

 Targets can be a Sample, Sequence of Feature.
 Samples are referenced by project and sample name, Sequences and Features are referenced by database identifier.

-An example annotation plan which would annotation all sequences in test-sample with two annotators.
+An example annotation plan which would annotate all sequences in test-sample with two annotators.

 <plan id="annotation-plan-example">
 	<targets>